neuefische/wd-flipped-classroom-curriculum/sessions/react-styled-components-2/README.md

   );
 ```

-- [ ] Point out that at the moment, both container have flex-direction row.
+- [ ] Point out that at the moment, both container have `flex-direction: column`.
 That is because at the moment we are not passing a prop to the first container, so the value of `$direction` will be `undefined`.
 - [ ] A nice fix is to add a default argument to the function. i.e.

 ```jsx